Series 503.1AR - Searches and Interviews

-1.3 A general search of school properties, devices and technologies including, but not limited to lockers, iPads, computers, computer networks or desks, may occur at any time, and items belonging to the school may be seized.
+1.3 A general search of school properties, devices and technologies including, but not limited to lockers, iPads, computers, computer networks, school digital platforms or desks, may occur at any time, and items belonging to the school may be seized.
 (See Section 2, below, for more information regarding school lockers.)

 1.4 Schools may use specially trained dogs to detect and alert officials to the presence of prohibited items and illicit substances in lockers, common areas and/or school parking areas.
 If a dog alerts to an item in a locker or a vehicle it may be searched by school officials.

 1.5 All items seized will be given to the proper authorities or returned to the true owner.